 Living in an apartment is becoming an increasingly popular choice for Australians.
-As of the 2016 census, the ratio of occupied apartments to houses was one to five; while in 1991 the ratio was one to seven.
+As of the 2021 census, the ratio of occupied apartments to houses was one to four; while in 1991 the ratio was one to seven.

 Apartment blocks range from small complexes with two or so dwellings to huge high-rise buildings containing hundreds or thousands of units.
-Regardless of the size you choose, you’ll always be living in close proximity to your neighbours and likely sharing the building’s facilities.
+Regardless of the size you choose, you're likely to be living in close proximity to your neighbours and likely sharing the building's facilities.

 Advantages of apartment living

 Generally speaking, apartments are more affordable to buy than houses in the same area.
 In the Domain House Price Report December 2022 the median house price in Sydney was reported as being over $1.4 million while the median apartment price was $748,422.
 Melbourne was much the same: the median house price was $1.03 million and the median apartment price $561,463.